emanuelvianna/eye-keyboard/README.md

 [![Example](http://img.youtube.com/vi/vG-_wg6IxnY/0.jpg)](https://youtu.be/vG-_wg6IxnY)

+## Preliminar Test

-We've made a first test with my family friend last week and the mechanism worked very well as shown below.
-We are now adjusting the keyboard layout and the duration of some time interavals to be more confortable·
+We've made a first test with my family friend last week and the mechanism worked very well as shown below:

 [![InitialTest](http://img.youtube.com/vi/GCCLfgFJNNU/0.jpg)](https://www.youtube.com/watch?v=GCCLfgFJNNU)

+## Next Steps

+- [ ] Change the keyboard layout to the same format that she uses today
+- [ ] Build a predicting model to complete the words based on the vocabulary and her notebooks
+- [ ] Change the duration of some timeintervals to be more confortable
+- [ ] Test some text to speech APIs (e.g. http://www.oddcast.com/ - Raquel)
+- [ ] Add some userful commands (bell, read, delete one, delete all, turn off)
+- [ ] Add punctuation symbols (end of sentend, space and question mark)